 a yelling match in the middle of the Wagoneers' showcase.
 It was

+just the sort of out-of-control drama that the Hole inspired.
 We didn't know what to expect from that rowdy crowd when we played,

 but I guess we did okay, because we met our future manager there,